 | Main levers | Technical foundations, on-page optimisation, links, internal structure. | Topics, messaging, formats, distribution, editorial consistency. |

-| Best when… | It’s grounded in what customers actually search for (intent). | It’s built around discoverability, structure and “findability”. |
+| Best when… | It's grounded in what customers actually search for (intent). | It's built around discoverability, structure and findability. |

 The integration point is simple: SEO is your demand radar.
 Content marketing is your demand engine.
 One finds what people want.
 The other creates the best answer.

 If your technical SEO is shaky, your best content becomes a victim of physics.
 Before you scale content, make sure search engines can crawl, understand and trust your site.
+The foundations matter more than most people admit.

 "High quality" is vague.
 Let's make it measurable: content is high quality when it answers the right question for the right buyer, with enough specificity that the reader doesn't need ten tabs open to finish the job.